ucla-imls-open-sci/ucla-imls-open-sci.github.io/cfp.md

 ### Funding and Support

-We will provide each award recipient or group with $5,000 for developing a lesson plan based on guidelines from UCLA and IMLS (See **Eligibility for Financial Portion of Award** for more information).
-We will also offer summer workshops (2024) to teach the awarded recipients the necessary skills to build lessons.
+We will provide each award recipient or group with $5,000 for developing a lesson plan based on guidelines from UCLA and IMLS (See [**Eligibility for Financial Portion of Award**](#eligibility-for-financial-portion-of-award) for more information).
+We will also offer summer workshops (June to August 2024, tentative) to teach the awarded recipients the necessary skills to build lessons.
 The UCLA Data Science Center will provide technical support for publishing the developed lessons.

 #### Eligibility for Financial Portion of Award